bulletmark/edir/README.md

    `edir` adds a `-r/--recurse` switch to allow this.
 BE CAREFUL USING THIS!

-6. `vidir` always shows all files and directories in a directory, including hidden files and directories (i.e. those starting with a `.`).
+7. `vidir` always shows all files and directories in a directory, including hidden files and directories (i.e. those starting with a `.`).
 Usually a user does not want to be bothered with these so `edir` by default does not show them.
 They can be included by adding the `-a/--all` switch.

-7. `edir` does not require the user to specify the `-` if something has been piped to standard input.
+8. `edir` does not require the user to specify the `-` if something has been piped to standard input.
 E.g. you need only type `find | edir` as opposed to `find | edir -`.
 Note that `vidir` requires the second form.

-8. `edir` adds a `-F/--files` option to only show files, or `-D/--dirs` to only show directories.
+9. `edir` adds a `-F/--files` option to only show files, or `-D/--dirs` to only show directories.

-9. `edir` adds a `-L/--nolinks` option to ignore symbolic links.
+10. `edir` adds a `-L/--nolinks` option to ignore symbolic links.

-10. `edir` adds a `-d/--dirnames` option to edit specified directory names directly, not their contents.
+11. `edir` adds a `-d/--dirnames` option to edit specified directory names directly, not their contents.
 I.e. this is like `ls -d mydir` compared to `ls mydir`.

-11. `edir` automatically uses `git mv` instead of `mv` and `git rm` instead of `rm` for tracked files when working in a [Git](https://git-scm.com/) repository.
-There is also a `-G/--no-git` option to suppress this default action.
-See the description in the section below about the git options.

 12. `edir` shows a message "No files or directories" if there is nothing to edit, rather than opening an empty file to edit.